grubdragon/grubdragon.github.io/_posts/2023-11-25-percolation.md

 > I am coining the term.
 Read it as "How much of what I studied went in".
 Feel free to substitute "Textbook" by its general spirit to mean any educational medium, not limited to coursework.
 (Intentionally hand-wavy definition, *moving on*).

 Measuring what went in is the most important metric for educational content in my book(pun intended).
-But the education industry often misses the mark.
+But the education industry often misses the mark in this regard.

 Having sit through lectures delivered in classrooms almost all my life, a phenomenon has plagued my learning experience throughout.
 The one where I "switch off" after a few minutes of almost any class.
 And if you have been even minutely self-aware when studying, you probably know what I'm talking about - the depth of your understanding is sinking by the minute, till it drops off to sheer incomprehensibility, and you slip into a daydream.
 Nothing further percolates into your brain.